dimitropoulos/typeslayer/README.md

 ## Why Isn't this just a CLI tool?

 - I don't like CLI tools.
 I view them as a last resort, at this point in engineering history.
+If you're someone that stays up late into the night staring at your dotfiles from neovim...
+I'm happy for you.
+Be happy for me too?
-- A goal of the project is show interactive visualizations like treemaps and force graphs
+- A goal of the project is show intuitive/beautiful interactive visualizations like treemaps and force graphs, inherently not something a terminal can provide.
 - This involves displaying recursive data structures.
 By definition, you can't ever finish the job of printing a recursive data structure to the console because it'd need to loop forever.
+Sure, there are tricks, but like... why?

 ## TODO

 - allow for configuring default code editor that files open in, right now it's just vscode

+## Contributing

+1. all commits (and therefor PR titles) must be the next bar from "My Name Is" by Eminem, until further notice
+2. no further requirements.